lucchesilorenzo/quickbite/README.md

 - View and update order history and statuses.
 - Access customer reviews and overall ratings.
 - Gain insights with detailed analytics.
-- Receive real-time notifications for new orders and updates.
+- Receive real-time notifications for new orders and reviews.

 ### 🛵 Rider (coming soon)